 You can see here the focus on the push in the beginning half of the movement and a pull in the second half.

 I want you to practice really pushing through the first half of the deadlift.
 You’ll build more strength through the legs off the floor and this will help you to dramatically increase your squat and be able to lift heavier weights over time.
-And don’t forget to take it through that full range of motion!
+And don’t forget to take this legs exercise through that full range of motion!